fd-semantics/causal-schema-public/data/README.md

-##TORQUESTRA data
+## TORQUESTRA data

-Data in two splits: 'train' (698 exs.) and 'dev' (180 exs.)
+Data in two splits: `train` (698 exs.) and `dev` (180 exs.)

-This split corresponds to one way we imagine we can evaluate causal generative models.
-The way the data is here presented, train graphs are 'mini' versions of corresponding dev graphs.
-Graphs corresponding to one another share the samee `torque_id`.
-Viewing the data in this way makes it easy to view the task as one of 'growing' a causal graph from a seed graph instantiation.
+Splitting the data this way corresponds to a single variant of how we can evaluate causal generative models: one of *growing* a causal graph from a seed graph instantiation.
+That is, each train `causal_graph` is a 'mini' version of a corresponding `dev` graph.
+Graphs corresponding to one another share the same `torque_id`.

-The two splits have the following similarities and differences:
+Note the following similarities and differences of the two splits:

-    *Each train `text` is shorter than a corresponding dev `text` that contains it (i.e. dev texts are longer contexts)
+    * Each train `text` is shorter than a corresponding dev `text` that contains it (i.e. dev texts are longer contexts)

-    *Train examples include *temporal* `questions` and `answers` from TORQUE.
+    * Train examples include *temporal* `questions` and `answers` from TORQUE.
 In contrast, dev examples have  *event structure* `questions` and `answers` from ESTER (see paper for details).

-    *To make schemas, use `event_types` instead of natural language nodes in `causal_graph`!
+    * To make schemas, use `event_types` instead of natural language nodes in `causal_graph`!

-    *In train, `event_types` are assigned at node level, while in the dev split `event_types` are at the graph level (as single concatenated string).
+    * In train, `event_types` are assigned at node level, while in the dev split `event_types` are at the graph level (as single concatenated string).

-    *We include `noncausal_event_types` with the train examples; these represent text mentions that judged to not contribute to the overall causal story
+    * We include `noncausal_event_types` with the train examples; these represent text mentions that judged to not contribute to the overall causal story

-    *`Causal_graph` represents the latent causal structure of the event sequence described in the `text`
+    * `Causal_graph` represents the latent causal structure of the event sequence described in the `text`.
+We make the graphs populating the nodes with text mentions *or* simple event descriptions in natural language

-    *Train and dev causal graphs have natural language descriptions of events from the texts.
-As dev causal graphs are based on longer texts, dev graphs have more nodes than those in train.

-    *Train causal graphs include both short and full causal relations (`rel` and `full_rel`) (see paper for definitions for all causal relations).
+    * Train causal graphs include both short and full causal relations (`rel` and `full_rel`) (see paper for definitions of all causal relations)

-    *Dev causal graphs include annotations for `saliency` (most important paths in the causal graph)
+    * Dev causal graphs include annotations for `saliency` (most important paths in the causal graph)

 Summarizing the above, an instance in each split takes these forms: